juji-io/docs/docs/index.md

 # Get Started on Juji

 Thank you for using Juji.
 By following our guides, you will be creating chatbots in no time.
+You may also start with this three-minutes video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wyElX2Py6gQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Create an account